 - Check out Topeka's weather here.

-- Visit Topeka's website will help you find the fun in town.
+- Visit Topeka's website will help you explore our town online.
 Please click here.

 - Fun things are going on all over Kansas.
 Click here to see just a few.